Standards Based Reporting in ACS

 Standards-Based Assessment & Reporting

-An Introduction to SBRC for Parents in Athens City Schools
+An Introduction to SBR in Athens City Schools

 What is a standards-based report card?

 It’s all about student understanding and mastering a learning goal - and less about grades.
 A standards-based report card lists the most important skills students should learn in each subject at a particular grade level.
 Instead of letter grades, students receive marks or a code that show how well they have mastered the skills.

 What marks/symbols will the Athens Academies use to represent student progress instead of letter grades?